 When the night was over I walked back to my room with Jessie and cried as we talked about how beautiful our experience had just been.
 In a world that can perpetuate so much hatred and exacerbate differences, here we were women from all over the world laughing and dancing together as one – regardless of religion or nationality.
 And that is exactly what the world needs more of.

 My experience at the homestay and on the trip was so much more than what was articulated in the itinerary.
-I could never have predicted the bonds I would make with fellow travelers, the friendships cultivated with our guide and driver, and the chance meetings with locals along the way.
+I could never have predicted the bonds I would make with fellow travellers, the friendships cultivated with our guide and driver, and the chance meetings with locals along the way.

 And the trip even brought my teaching to life in a profound and positive way.
 I was able to relive the joys of my adventures with my students.